nikitkuv/jupyter_notebooks/4. Data processing, EDA, hypothesis testing - video games data/README.md

-# Video games historical data and sales analysis

-## Analysis of video games success patterns
+# Video games historical data and sales analysis: analysis of video games success patterns
 Dataset consist of historical data about games sales, critic and user scores, genres and platforms.

 **Goal**: to find relationships and patterns in successfully sellable games.
 It will allow to count on potentially popular product and plan advertising campaign.